-The advances are due to a private corporation controlled by family members of the President of the Company and private corporations controlled by or affiliated with a director of the Company.
+The advances were due to a private corporation controlled by family members of the President of the Company and private corporations controlled by or affiliated with a director of the Company.

-(c) During March 2015 the Company received US \$350,000 and on May 1, 2015 issued promissory notes (the "Promissory Notes") and 4,038,417 non-transferable share purchase warrants.
-The Promissory Notes are unsecured, bear interest at 12% per annum, and matured on March 31, 2016.
-Each warrant entitles the holder to purchase one common share of the Company at a price of \$0.11 per share on or before May 1, 2016.
+(c) During March 2015 the Company received US \$350,000 and, on May 1, 2015, issued promissory notes (the "Promissory Notes") and 4,038,417 non-transferable share purchase warrants.
+The Promissory Notes were unsecured, bear interest at 12% per annum, and matured on March 31, 2016.
+Each warrant entitled the holder to purchase one common share of the Company at a price of \$0.11 per share on or before May 1, 2016.
+The value assigned to the warrants was \$94,981 and was recorded in interest expense.
+On May 1, 2016 these warrants expired without exercise.